7 Most Important Social Skills for Family, Relationships & Leaders

 Mindfulness & Self-Awareness

-Mindfulness and self-awareness are two extremely important – but very difficult – social skills for any family to master, particularly if there’s a lot of conflicts or anyone in the family has impulse control issues.
+Mindfulness and self-awareness are two extremely important – but very difficult – social skills for any family to master, particularly if there are a lot of conflicts or anyone in the family has impulse control issues.

 Communication Skills